Category Archives: Uncategorized

 • Papers must be double spaced and in PDF format (please include page numbers).

-• References and in-text citations should be formatted according to Chicago Manual of Style.
+• References and in-text citations should be formatted according to the Chicago Manual of Style.

 • Please submit via email to Breanne Casper, Chair of ADTSG, at casperb@usf.edu